nlasheras/aoc-2023/README.md

 ### Day 14

 Part two sounded familiar to a previous one I made in a previous year, so I just used the same cycle searching trick (I think I'll move that to an utility function because I think it's handy to have for next years).

+### Day 15

+Part one was pretty fast to do.
+Part two was also pretty fast to do, I was a bit afraid that I would stumble a bit against the borrow checker, but it seems that after 15 days of Rust I have started to use the right idioms.